 Her mouth is moving, but I can’t hear what she’s saying through the noise of the waterfall…

 No sense of urgency, I assure myself, as I glance again towards the pool where my husband Dan had been frolicking like a child with his brother-in-law Paul not two moments earlier.

 She’s walking towards me slowly…Surely she’d be more agitated if there were a problem.

 “Where is Dan?!”
 I yell again.

-Dan’s sister Chris starts walking faster, begins gesturing, pointing towards the falls.
+She starts walking faster, begins gesturing, pointing at the falls.
 I see her mouth moving but still can’t make out the words.
 As she nears, fragments of her voice begin to reach me through the roar of the falls.

 “Danny’s in trouble!”

 Oh my God.
 My stomach turns.
 No!
 I can’t believe my ears.

 My jog turns into a run as I rush past Chris and Paul and race closer to the edge of the pool beneath the waterfall.
 All the while, I search wildly for any sign of Dan: a bobbing head; his face above the water; a hand.
 Nothing.